genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/preview.js --creative creatives/creativeName/XX/_123/preview.html
 ```

-This command will open your current open file in your default browser.
-This only works on the following pages `default.html`, `index.html`, and `preview.html`.
+This command will open your current opened file in your default browser.
+This only works on the following pages: `default.html`, `index.html`, and `preview.html`.

 ### QR Code